Closings and other items of note for the Trail traveler:

 While the site offers no tide predictor, the accuracy and easy-to-read format provides a chart of the water levels during different times of the day over a three-day period at the National Weather Service’s www.tidesonline.nos.noaa.gov/geographic.html (or simply go to www.noaa.gov and search for “tides”).

 The most direct route south through the delta without taking a side trips on the Bartram Canoe Trail is to follow the Alabama River to mile zero at its confluence with the Tombigbee and the beginning of the Mobile River.
 Powerboats with adequate fuel may be happy to continue the Mobile River into Mobile Bay but paddleboats will not.
-There is not place to get in our out of the river, and the closer to Mobile the closer to the traffic of the shipping channels.
+There is no place to get in or out of your boat here, and the closer to Mobile the closer to the traffic of the shipping channels.
 Rather than follow the Alabama to the Mobile, most boaters will want to take the few miles of the Mobile that lead to the mouth of the Tensaw, then follow the Tensaw or waterways such as Middle River, Bottle Creek, Big Lizard Creek, Little Lizard Creek and others leading to the eastern shore of the bay.

 As mentioned in the section covering the Bartram Canoe Trail, this area is already networked with many places to camp and sights to see, with more on the way.
 Ultimately, canoe, kayak and powerboat trips will begin at the northern end of the Bartram Canoe Trail near Stockton and end at the Five Rivers facility near Spanish Fort, a distance of thirty miles over the delta.